The June Bug

 日本, and others.

-passenger-carrying airplane.
-Nonetheless, the next important aviation
+up.
+The next important aviation

-milestone was not passed by the Wrights, but by the new kids on the
+milestone was passed not by the Wrights, but by the new kids on the

-aviation block, the Aerial Experiment Association.
+aviation block, the Aerial Experiment Association under the guidance of

 Mindful of how prizes had helped spur European aviation, the Aero Club

-incentive — a silver sculpture called the Scientific American Trophy.
+incentive – a silver sculpture called the Scientific American

 Club announced that they would award it for the first time to the first